New York 'Times' Report Details New Justice Brett Kavanaugh Sexual Misconduct Claims

 On Sunday morning, President Donald Trump weighed in on the new and reportedly corroborated allegations, calling them “false accusations.”
 The President said the Department of Justice should “come to his rescue” and that Kavanaugh “should start suing people for libel.”

-Several Democratic candidates for the 2020 presidential election have also been outspoken on the issue, with at least two calling for his impeachment.
+Several Democratic candidates for the 2020 presidential election have also been outspoken on the issue, with at least three calling for his impeachment.

 Julián Castro tweeted after the new allegations surfaced that “it’s more clear than ever that Brett Kavanaugh lied under oath” and that “he should be impeached.”